SamuelRose/Lenserdoctest/docs/index.md

 ```python
 mygalaxy = Galaxy(xc=0,yc=0,ns=0.5,rs=1.0,q=1.0,phi=0.0,galaxyLens=None)
 ```
-This is the default galaxy object. xc is SOMETHING, yc is SOMETHING, ns is the factor by which the intensity falls of, rs is the **Einstein radius????** or the radius at which the intensity has fallen off by one half, q is the ratio of the semimajor and semiminor axes of the galaxy, and phi is the angle of rotation of the galaxy in radians.
+This is the default galaxy object. xc is SOMETHING, yc is SOMETHING, ns is the factor by which the intensity falls of, rs is the **Einstein radius????** or the radius at which the intensity has fallen off by one half, q is the ratio of the semimajor and semiminor axes of the galaxy, phi is the angle of rotation of the galaxy in radians, and galaxyLens is a [Lens object](#Lens) or None.

 <a name="setName"></a>
 You can change the name of your galaxy object using the setName method.